omtrivediw/Bio-Artify/README.md

 # Bio-Artify
-An cGAN (Conditional Generative Adversarial Network)  based image generation model limited to the domain of flora and fauna
+A cGAN (Conditional Generative Adversarial Network)  based image generation model limited to the domain of flora and fauna